 5. Trauma To The Urinary Tract

 If urinary is injured due to an accident or rough contact sports some blood can appear in your urine.
-It
+It should disappear in a few days after your urinary tract heals, but if the blood in the urine persists, you should get it checked by a medical professional.

 6. Strenuous Exercise